netgrif/application-engine/docs/roles/permissions.md

 ## User list

-In NAE, user list is a new type of data field, that is used for managing access of set of users (who's ID is in the given user list) to Petriflow objects and their actions.
+In NAE, user list is a type of data field, that is used for managing access of a set of users (who's ID is in the given user list) to Petriflow objects and their actions.
 User list can be defined where other data fields used to be defined, as child element of the root **document** element: